CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/PIM-Set-and-Unset-Commands.md

 ## nv set interface \<interface-id\> router pim address-family ipv4-unicast use-source

-Configures the PIM-enabled interface to use the unique source address in the PIM Hello source field.
+Configures the PIM enabled interface to use the unique source address in the PIM Hello source field.

 ### Command Syntax